howset/inception/README.md

 	```
 	memory 4096MB --> 2048 actually suffices
 	HD 20GB
-	processors 4 --> 1 is enough
+	processors 4 --> 1 or 2 is enough
 	```
-	Actually allocating too much would just make the startup slower, alpine linux is crazy small.
+	- Allocating too much resources would just make the startup slower, alpine linux is crazy small.
 The large allocation just make more initialization overhead.
+	- On the other hand, with minimal resources, using GUI on Alpine may put too much pressure and makes it hangs (though SSH from host machine works just fine).
+For example opening only 2 instances of firefox and geany often meets this problem.
+Speculation: firefox doesnt work well with musl based alpine.
 - Go to settings, storage
 - Put the iso in the optical drive (choose other linux 64).